Looking for Regional Information?

 They are shown in Litchfield County among the northwest hills.

-The map lightly shows the Connecticut River (north–south through the center), the Housatonic (western side) and the Thames (Norwich to New London).
+The map lightly shows the Connecticut River running north-south through the center, the Housatonic on the western side, and the Thames from Norwich to New London.

-road-light I-95 along the coast, I-91 from New Haven through Hartford to MA, and I-84 from Danbury through Waterbury to Hartford, plus CT-2 toward New London.
+I-95 along the coast, I-91 from New Haven through Hartford toward Massachusetts, and I-84 from Danbury through Waterbury to Hartford, plus CT-2 toward New London.

-Bradley (near Windsor Locks) is in Hartford County, close to the Hampden County, MA line.
+Bradley, near Windsor Locks, is in Hartford County, close to the Massachusetts line.

-Each county is color-shaded and labeled in uppercase; look for the bold county name first, then the cities within.
+Each county is color-shaded and labeled; look for the bold county name first, then the cities within it.

-Yes—the map highlights key cities long used as administrative and service hubs (e.g., Hartford, New Haven, New London, Middletown).
+Yes.
+The map highlights key cities long used as administrative and service hubs, such as Hartford, New Haven, New London, and Middletown.

 Danbury is in western Fairfield County near the New York border.

-Enfield sits on the MA line in Hartford County; Manchester is just east of Hartford in the same county.
+Enfield sits on the Massachusetts line in Hartford County; Manchester is just east of Hartford in the same county.

 The far southwest corner of Fairfield County, right on the New York line along the Sound.